jamsge/code-submission-backend/README.md

 # code-submission-backend
 hi there :) u get started like this
+1. `cd` into project directory
-1. do the `npm install`
+2. `npm install`
-2. `npm run dev` to start development server on port 3000
+3. `npm run dev` to start development server on port 3000 The server now runs at http://localhost:3000

-yay
+yay!

 (todo: write a better readme)